lekesiz/bilancompetence.ai/docs/RLS_IMPLEMENTATION_COMPLETE.md

 ## 🎯 Executive Summary

-Row Level Security (RLS) policies have been successfully implemented and deployed to the production Supabase database.
+Row Level Security (RLS) policies have been successfully implemented and deployed to the production Neon PostgreSQL Database.
 All critical tables are now protected with role-based access control policies.

 ### Key Achievements